 - Print out and store the document in a safe place.
 You may also want a paper record of key contact names and numbers should you lose a cell phone.

-- Track it: Install a tracking program like Computrace (LoJack for Laptops), which provides two years of standard coverage for $59.99 (four for $99.99).
+- Locate/Lock it: Install a tracking program like Absolute's Laptop Protection service , which provides one year of basic coverage for $19.99 (three for $39.99).
 And don't forget about your smartphone.
 Track down a lost or stolen device by installing a security app.
 Check your device's app store for specifics.

 - Mark it: Have the Department of Public Safety engrave and register it.
 Details on this free service on DPS's Operation Identification web page.